Discrete homotopy and homology theories for finite posets: Discrete homology of finite posets

 The conclusion of this lemma is then immediate from Lemma \ref{retract} and Theorem \ref{Main1}. \end{proof}

-An interesting application of Theorem \ref{int} is as follows.
+We are now in a position to state and prove the main result of this subsection.
 Let $M=|K|$ be a triangulated $m$-manifold with $K$ simplicially collapsible.
 Then $\chi(K)$ is collapsible {\rm{\cite[Theorem 4.2.11]{JAB2011}}} and $|\mathcal{K}(\chi(K))|=|K|$ is an $m$-manifold.
-Theorem \ref{Main1} and Theorem \ref{int} tell us when the contractibility is not preserved by the manifold $M$ with two specific balls removed.
+Theorem \ref{Main1} and Lemma \ref{int} tell us when the contractibility is not preserved by the manifold $M$ with two specific balls removed.